deansaril/Exercises/README.md

 * Draw a Z given a positive odd integer
 * Swap values between two integers without using a temp variable
 * Check if a string is a palindrome
+* Check if a string is an odd-even palindrome